arp242/markdown-wiki/README.markdown

-**markdown-web** or **mdweb** is a simple wiki-ish application.
+**markdown-web** or **mdweb** is a simple wiki.

 Some features:

 - Documents are written in markdown.
-- All documents are stored on the filesystem, you can edit them through the webinterface, or directly on the filesystem.
+- All documents are stored on the filesystem, you can edit them through the web interface, or directly on the filesystem with your editor of choice.
 - Version is tracked with a VCS; currently `hg` and `git` are supported.
 - It has a simple interface, no excessive hipster JS.
+Works perfectly fine in lynx.
 - Less than 1000 lines of code, with a straightforward hackable design that just works™.